Tailoring a Sustainable Fashion Industry & Supply Chain in Asia with Technology

 Tan mentioned, “By using ESGpedia, these large fashion corporates would have enhanced visibility of the sustainability performance of different nodes along their extensive supply chains.
 This overcomes the prevailing challenges surrounding supply chain monitoring, allowing them to practice sustainable sourcing more easily and assuredly”.

 For fashion industry suppliers looking to attain the appropriate green certification for their business, they can be connected with the relevant certification bodies (i.e. industry-specific certifications like Better Cotton and Oeko-Tex, or general certifications such as B Corp certification), removing the uncertainty and expediting the green certification process for them.

-Read more about our Live Industry Use Cases on here.
+Read our Live Industry Use Case in Fashion and Textile here.